-Women remain over represented in lower pay grade roles and under-represented in higher pay grade roles.
+Women remain over represented in lower pay grade roles and under represented in higher pay grade roles.

 The graph below shows the number of employees by pay rate per hour and illustrates the impact on the University gender pay gap of the disproportionately high number of women in the lower and middle pay bands.
-"The University of Leicester is committed to ensuring fair treatment and reward for all."
+"Achieving a significant reduction in our pay gaps remains a key priority for the University"

-Employees by pay rate 2023
+Employees by pay rate 2024